yahange/todo-list-project/README.md

 ## Error Handling
 - The application now includes specific error handling for file operations.
 - Errors during file read and write operations are logged with appropriate error messages.
+- Any unexpected errors that occur during file operations are also logged.

 ## Development and Testing
 - The code includes detailed module and class docstrings.